The excursions and extracurricular activities were great ways to be immersed in the Dutch and European culture.

 Students will be housed in double occupancy rooms at the University of Ghana residence halls.
 Most meals will not be included in the program fee, but students can enjoy a variety of foods at campus cafeterias and local restaurants.
 Meals will be included on all excursions.

 Explore historically significant sites such as the castles at Elmina and Cape-Coast.
 Spend a weekend in Kumasi, the second largest city in Ghana and the capital of the fabled Ashanti Kingdom.
 You'll also have the unique opportunity to visit Kakum Forest Reserve, home to one of only four tropical rain forest canopy walks in the world.
 A day trip to see missions in Akropong, the first cocoa farm in Ghana, a slave plantation near Abokobi and the Aburi Botanical Garden.
 As part of your academic focus, plan to see places of interest near Accra as well as the

-city of Accra itself with its museums, art galleries and cultural celebrations.
+city of Accra itself with its museums, art galleries and cultural celebrations, including a bread-making factory.

 The four-week program fee includes: